Trump threatens to have Schiff, Bidens, Pelosi testify in Senate trial as he dares House to impeach

 “And that is Adam Schiff,” Trump said during that interview, also calling for the still-anonymous whistleblower to come forward to testify as well.

 At the center of the impeachment inquiry, which began in September, is Trump’s July 25 phone call with Kiev.
 That call prompted the whistleblower complaint to the intelligence community inspector general, and in turn, the impeachment inquiry in the House.
-Trump challenged the accuracy of the complaint, though the transcript released by the White House did support the core allegations that he pressed for politically related investigations.
+Trump challenged the accuracy of the complaint, though the call transcript released by the White House did support the core allegations that he pressed for politically related investigations.

 The president’s request came after millions in U.S. military aid to Ukraine had been frozen, which Democrats and witnesses have claimed shows a "quid pro quo" arrangement.
 Trump denies any wrongdoing.